Best Jeeping Trails in California

 Right now, with so much of the country blanketed in snow and ice, it probably seems like a logical decision to just cozy up with cocoa and hunker down inside until the world thaws again.
 Yes, even those of us who love to go out and go off-roading as often as possible.
 Even with the doors on and the hardtop firmly in place, the cold and ice make off-roading an unpleasant and potentially dangerous venture.
 So what’s a Jeepster to do?

 Well, it might sound a bit tongue in cheek of us, but maybe it’s time to follow the advice of our elders.
 If you live somewhere snowy, head south for the winter to fill your outdoor cravings.
 Or, more specifically, head south and west.
 California has some stunning oceanic expanses and mountain vistas that are best viewed when you get off the beaten track.
-If you’ve got the exploratory itch running through your veins, load up your Jeep and head to California.
+If you’ve got the exploratory itch running through your veins, load up your Jeep and head to the off-road trails in California.

 Watch The Weather